DEEPIKAKANNAN25/AWS_Project/README.md

 Seamless Integration: Works with AWS services like CloudFront, Lambda, and QuickSight.

-Key Features of S3 for Static Website Hosting
+🔹Key Features of S3 for Static Website Hosting

 Serverless: No need for servers or infrastructure management.